My Approach to Investing

-I regularly screen for companies that have hit a new 3 month share price high and then try and understand why it is doing so.
-If I think I have worked it out, and it meets my other criteria, (growth, valuation, balance sheet) then it may well be worth an investment.
-I have found this exercise particularly useful in a poor market; a stock that is performing well against the general market trend is worth looking in to.
+I regularly screen for companies that have hit a new three-month share price high and then try and understand why it is doing so.
+If I think I have worked it out, and it meets my other criteria, (growth, valuation, balance sheet) then it may well be worth further investigation.
+I find this exercise particularly useful in a poor market; a stock that is performing well against the general market trend is worth looking into.

 I Â have set up some of my own stock screens on Stockopedia; VGM (Value Growth Momentum) and Earnings Upgrades (EU), which throw up ideas.
 I got AdEPT Telecom from my VGM screen back in September 2013.

-Example of a stock sheet, (Matchtech) from Stockopedia:
+Example of a stock sheet, Sylvania Platinum from Stockopedia:

 Charts help with timing

 Before investing I always look at a chart of the stock price.
-It can help with timing my entry and exit from a stock as well as stopping me from buying into a stock that is clearly in a down trend and from holding on too long when a holding starts to fall!
+It can help with timing my entry and exit from a position as well as stopping me from buying into a stock that is clearly in a downtrend and from holding on too long when a holding starts to fall!

-The following is my standard chart layout which I have set up on ShareScope.
+The following is my standard chart layout which I set up on ShareScope.

-I use candles for the share price.
-It shows the price range during the day and the closing price.
-The candles are shaded blue for up days and red for down.
+I use daily OHLC Bars, (High, Low, Close) for the share price.
+It shows the range during the day and the closing price.

-The â€śBâ€™sâ€ť and â€śSâ€™sâ€ť on the candle sticks are when the JIC Portfolio bought and sold.
-On ShareScope if you hover over them with your mouse it gives the trade details; how many shares, price and value.
+The â€śBâ€™sâ€ť and â€śSâ€™sâ€ť on the bars are when the JIC Portfolio bought and sold.
+On ShareScope if you hover over them with your mouse it gives the trade details; how many shares, price, and value.

-I feel most comfortable invested in stocks that are performing well, (have a nice trend) and are above their 200 dma, (day moving average).
-The 200 dma can often act as support and as a buying opportunity.Â If the share price drops through it that would set alarm bells ringing.
-If the 50 dma crosses the 200 dma going upwards I often see that as a good sign to buy, in this case in October 2012, and vice versa.
-I find the the shorter term 6 and 21 day moving averages useful for shorter term timing.
+I feel most comfortable investing in stocks that are performing well, (have a nice trend) and are above their 200 DMA, (day moving average).
+The 200 DMA can often act as support and as a buying opportunity.Â If the share price drops through it, that sets alarm bells ringing.
+If the 50 DMA crosses the 200 DMA going upwards I often see that as a good sign to buy.

 How many stocks do I hold?